jmd-dk/concept/_sources/installation.rst.txt

 `GNU Find Utilities <https://www.gnu.org/software/findutils/>`_, which are the only three that cannot be installed by the ``installer``.
 The GNU Find Utilities are only used for building the documentation and may be left out.
-That said, all three of these system dependencies comes preinstalled on the vast majority of Linux distributions.
+That said, all three of these system dependencies comes pre-installed on the vast majority of Linux distributions.

 Other system dependencies needed for the core CO\ *N*\ CEPT functionality are